ropensci/phylogram/README.md

 software packages via the Newick (aka New Hampshire) text format, using the functions `read.dendrogram` and `write.dendrogram`.

-If you experience a problem using this package please either raise it as an issue on [GitHub](http://github.com/shaunpwilkinson/phylogram/issues) or post it on the [phylogram google group](http://groups.google.com/group/phylogram).

 ### Installation
 `phylogram` is currently only available as a development version, with a stable